mmistakes/made-mistakes-jekyll/_posts/2013-05-16-drawing-faces-paper-53.md

 ---
 layout: article
-title: "Drawing Faces without Faces"
+title: "Drawing Faces without Faces with Paper by 53"
 headline: "Drawing Faces without Faces"
 subheadline: "The PaperFaces Technique"
 description: "Short on time?
-Here's the quick and fun way to paint portraits with Paper by 53."
+Here's the quick and fun way to draw and paint portraits using Paper by 53."
 image: paper-53-draw-face-feature
 thumb: paper-53-draw-face-thumb.jpg
 category: articles